dtfrench/-home/README.md

 # danieltfrench.github.io

-Quote Generator is a random quote generator based on a project I made for a freeCodeCamp course.
+This home page is based on a quote generator project that I made for a freeCodeCamp course.